mhaugrud/msumcspy/_sources/Dictionaries/Enumerate.rst

 .. admonition:: Modify the program ...

-   Change ``movie`` in lines 4 and 5, to unpack the tuple (like what was done in the activecode at the top of the page lines 5 and 6).
+   Change ``movie`` in lines 4 and 5, to unpack the tuple (like what was done in the activecode at the top of the page, lines 5 and 6).

 .. note::
    Both ``enumerate`` and ``zip`` take iterables as argument(s) and return an iterable.